WindOfNature/Nested-Learning/README.md

 ```
 Task A accuracy before: 0.740
 Task B accuracy: 0.933
-Task A accuracy after: 0.785
+Task A accuracy after: 0.779
-Forgetting: -0.044
+Forgetting: -0.039
 ```
-* Accuracy is shown for the default preset + auto-scale settings using 500 max samples (replay disabled).
+* Accuracy is shown for the adaptive preset + auto-scale settings using 500 max samples (replay disabled).
 ---

 ## Package Layout